 Since the registrar already has your business details, you wouldn’t have to go through much stress renewing your business license.
-Once you are done filling the form, your payment and submission completes the process.
+Once you are done filling out the form, your payment and submission complete the process.

-In conclusion, a sole proprietorship business is probably the easiest form of business to setup.
-This form of organisation is suitable where the nature of business is simple and requires quick decision, businesses where capital required is small and risk involvement is not heavy.
+In conclusion, a sole proprietorship business is probably the easiest form of business to set up.
+This form of organisation is suitable where the nature of business is simple and requires quick decisions, businesses where the capital required is small and risk involvement is not heavy.